Dark and light appearance in mobile apps

 #000000

-Custom Material color theme extended to cover dark appearance
+Custom colour theme extended for dark appearance

 Primary